nkdAgility/azure-devops-migration-tools/docs/index.md

 - Migration of Test Suites & Test Plans
 - _new_ Migration of Builds & Pipelines
 - Migrate from one Language version of TFS / Azure Devops to another (*new v9.0*)

-**NOTE: If you are able to migrate your entire Collection to Azure DevOps Services you should use [Azure DevOps Migration Service](https://azure.microsoft.com/services/devops/migrate/) from Microsoft.
-If you have a requirement to change Process Template then you will need to do that before you move t

 ## Quick Links